cloudandbigdatalab/OSCAR/Docs/README.md

 # OCI OpenStack Ansible Guide

 1. Provisioning the Bare-Metal instances on Chameleon cloud
-2. Create key-pair and add it the public key to all the nodes
+2. Create key-pair and add it the public-key to all the nodes
 3. Clone the repository and edit the inventory file
 3. Install Ansible
 4. Deploy OpenStack using OCI OpenStack Ansible